 Select the output Cell E17 and type:

-Now press CTRL+Shift+Enter to find the output as this is an array formula.
-But if you’re using Excel 365 then you have to press Enter only.
+Now press CTRL+Shift+Enter to find the output as this is an Array formula.
+But if you’re using Microsoft 365 then you have to press Enter only.

 Here, the MATCH function extracts the row number based on the defined criteria.
 With its first argument as 1, the MATCH function looks for the value 1 in the lookup array (second argument) where all criteria have been met and it returns the corresponding row number.
 INDEX function then uses this row number to extract the smartphone model from Column E.